nekonokoto/python_practice/README.md

 # python_practice
-try to send message from client to server
+vs test:try to send message from client to server